Nikki Haley, top Trump aide, will step down as United Nations ambassador at end of the year

 "With all due respect, I don't get confused," Haley replied in a statement.

 Gov. Nikki Haley overcame gender and racial barriers in South Carolina.
-USA TODAY

 The U.N. ambassador said she had a "personal conversation" with Trump after he suggested both sides were responsible for violence that broke out at a white nationalist demonstration last year in Charlottesville, Virginia.
 A counterdemonstrator was killed by a car driven by a man who had expressed neo-Nazi beliefs.